-A de-centering of 0.5'' introduces a RV offset of 3 m/s.
-The present guiding and the dynamic centering systems introduce a RV error at most of ≈ 0.2 m/s (rms).
+A de-centering of 0.5"introduces a RV offset of 3 m/s.
+Whereas the old guiding and the dynamic centering systems introduce a RV error at most of ≈ 0.2 m/s (rms), the new tip-tilt guiding systems is expected to contribute with ~ 10 cm/s to the radial velocity error budget.